Coastal Infrastructure Accounting

 3.3.1 Living Shorelines

-Accounting treatment depends on the primary purpose and ownership structure:
+Accounting treatment depends on primary purpose and ownership:

-Ecosystem restoration expenditure -- where the primary objective is habitat restoration, costs should be recorded as environmental protection expenditure following CEPA classification and tracked through ecosystem extent and condition accounts[41].
+Ecosystem restoration expenditure—where the primary objective is habitat restoration, costs should be recorded as environmental protection expenditure under CEPA classification and tracked through ecosystem extent and condition accounts.[39]

 3.3.2 Mangrove and Wetland Systems

-Replacement cost method -- estimating the cost of constructing engineered infrastructure that would provide equivalent protection.
-The World Bank (2016) provides specific guidance on measuring coastal protection by mangroves and coral reefs[44].
+Replacement cost method—estimating the cost of constructing engineered infrastructure providing equivalent protection.
+The World Bank (2016) provides specific guidance on measuring coastal protection by mangroves and coral reefs.[41]

-Avoided damage cost method -- valuing protection based on flood and storm damages prevented, using expected damage functions that combine hazard probabilities with exposure and vulnerability assessments[45].
+Avoided damage cost method—valuing protection based on flood and storm damages prevented, using expected damage functions combining hazard probabilities with exposure and vulnerability assessments.[42]

 Global studies estimate mangrove flood protection benefits exceed US$65 billion annually, based on avoided residential and industrial property damage.[43]

-To prevent double counting, the coastal protection service provided by a given mangrove area should be recorded in one place only.
-Where TG-6.2 Mangrove and Wetland Accounts records the full suite of ecosystem services from mangrove assets (including protection, carbon sequestration, fisheries nursery, and recreation), this Circular should reference those values rather than independently estimate protection service values for the same mangrove areas.
-Conversely, where this Circular provides the primary infrastructure-oriented valuation of protection services, TG-6.2 should cross-reference to avoid duplication.
-The recommended approach is for one circular to serve as the primary recording point and the other to include a cross-reference note, with the choice depending on the national accounting context and data availability[47].
+To prevent double counting, coastal protection services from a given mangrove area should be recorded in one place only.
+Where TG-6.2 records the full suite of ecosystem services from mangrove assets, this Circular should reference those values rather than independently estimate protection service values for the same areas.
+The recommended approach is for one circular to serve as the primary recording point with the other including a cross-reference note.

 3.3.3 Coral Reef Protection

 Coral reefs function as natural breakwaters, dissipating wave energy before it reaches shorelines.
-This coastal protection represents a final ecosystem service distinct from other reef-associated services such as fisheries nursery habitat or recreation[48].
+This coastal protection constitutes a final ecosystem service distinct from other reef services such as fisheries habitat or recreation.[44]

 Reef protection services should be recorded in ecosystem service supply and use tables with attribution to relevant beneficiary industries and households.
 Valuation should follow SEEA EA guidance using exchange value concepts where possible.

-The coastal protection capacity of a reef depends on several measurable condition indicators.
-Reef crest depth relative to sea level determines the degree of wave breaking; structural complexity (rugosity) affects energy dissipation through friction and turbulence; and reef width determines the distance over which wave energy is progressively absorbed.
-Monitoring programmes should track these indicators alongside biological condition metrics such as live coral cover and species diversity, since declines in biological condition eventually translate into reduced structural complexity and diminished protection capacity.
-The reef condition typology developed by the Allen Coral Atlas and the GCRMN Status of Coral Reefs of the World reports provide standardized approaches for assessing these condition variables at national and regional scales[49].
+Coastal protection capacity depends on measurable condition indicators: reef crest depth relative to sea level determines the degree of wave breaking; structural complexity (rugosity) affects energy dissipation; and reef width determines the distance over which wave energy is absorbed.
+Monitoring programmes should track these alongside biological condition metrics such as live coral cover, since declines in biological condition translate into reduced structural complexity and diminished protection capacity.
+The Allen Coral Atlas and the GCRMN Status of Coral Reefs reports provide standardized approaches for assessing condition at national and regional scales.[45]

-Changes in reef condition that affect protection capacity should be recorded as ecosystem degradation (declining condition) or enhancement (improving condition) in ecosystem asset accounts.
-Reef restoration investments should be tracked as environmental protection expenditure with corresponding entries in ecosystem extent and condition accounts[50].
+Changes in reef condition affecting protection capacity should be recorded as ecosystem degradation or enhancement in ecosystem asset accounts.
+Reef restoration investments should be tracked as environmental protection expenditure with corresponding entries in ecosystem extent and condition accounts.[46]

 3.4 Blue-Grey Integration